-Our executive offices, as well as our design, production, storage and shipping facilities, aggregating approximately 90,000 square feet, are located in an industrial building in the Sgoola Industrial Zone of Petach Tikva, Israel, which will expire in February 2022.
-In 2020, we signed an amendment to the lease agreement which extend the lease contract until February 2027 with an option to extend the lease for an additional five years period, which will expire in February 2032.
-In the year ended December 31, 2020, we incurred \$960,000 of leasing expenses for these premises.
+Our executive offices, as well as our design, production, storage and shipping facilities, aggregating approximately 90,000 square feet, are located in an industrial building in the Sgoola Industrial Zone of Petach Tikva, Israel.
+In 2020, we signed an amendment to the lease agreement which extend the lease contract until February 2027 with a 7% increase in rent, with an option to extend the lease for an additional five years period with an additional 3% increase in rent, which will expire in February 2032.
+In the year ended December 31, 2021, we incurred \$1 million of leasing expenses for these premises.